There are eight tabs in the Region/Estate window:

 Get Top Colliders and Get Top Scripts: Both options produce a list of the physics or scripted objects and a measure of their load on the Region.
 You can then see which items are causing the most load and, if necessary, return them or set a beacon to go investigate.

-Restart Region and Delay Restart: Allow you to force the Region to save and restart.
+Restart Region and Cancel Restart: Allow you to force the Region to save and restart.
 Any Residents still in the Region after the two-minute countdown will be disconnected.
-While the countdown is ongoing, the Delay Restart button can delay the restart.
+While the countdown is ongoing, the Cancel Restart button will cancel the restart.
+Please note, some region restarts cannot be canceled (such as during a rolling restart to deploy new updates).